ptica/AuthHelper/README.md

 You've configured your `Auth->authenticate` and `Auth->authorize`
-and now you just want to hide the links that current user is not allowed to see anyway.
+and now you just want to hide the links that current user is not allowed to access anyway.

 Enter `AuthHelper->is_allowed()`